 If Intel hadn’t created the overclocking support for Coffee Lake they would represent nothing more than a six-core version of Kaby Lake.
 That would probably not be enough to convince people the Core i7 8700K was still worth a look in the face of the cheaper Ryzen 5 1600X and its six-core / 12-thread configuration.
 At least with the 300-series chipset they’ve got more serious overclocking chops to offer too.

 It’s still rather galling that the non-K-series, and lower core-count, parts remain incompatible with the last-gen chipsets.
-But I guess once Intel had made the decision to limit one part of the Coffee Lake puzzle to the Z370 they had to stick to their guns and refuse access to the other chips too.
+But I guess once Intel had made the decision to limit one part of the Coffee Lake puzzle to the Z370 it had to stick to its guns and refuse access to the other chips too.

-It’s all going to be different now, with Intel shipping a hexcore CPU in the mainstream market, it’s going to make all their old Core i7 quad-core / eight-thread chips look utterly laggard, right?
-Yeah, you see where I’m going…
+It’s all going to be different now, with Intel shipping a hexcore CPU in the mainstream market, it’s going to make all its old Core i7 quad-core / eight-thread chips look utterly laggard, right?
+Yeah, you probably see where I’m going…

 If nothing else, the 8700K is capably highlighting exactly how much difference having six cores over four cores actually makes when it comes to gaming.
 Practically none.
 Put cheek-by-jowl with a Kaby Lake 7700K – itself hardly a revolutionary chip – there’s almost nothing to choose between them.
 In fact, at stock settings we actually see a couple of instances where the higher-clocked Kaby Lake CPU delivers a few extra frames per second.